SC376 - Plasmonics and Mie-tronics

 Short Course Description:

-Plasmonics is an exciting new field of science and technology that aims to exploit the unique optical properties of metallic nanostructures to enable routing and active manipulation of light at the nanoscale.
-Nanometallic objects derive these properties from their ability to support collective electron excitations, known as surface plasmons (SPs).
-Presently we are witnessing an explosive growth in both the number and range of plasmonics applications; it is becoming eminently clear that both new fundamental science and device technologies are being enabled by the current plasmonics revolution.
-The intention of this tutorial is to give the participants a fundamental background and working knowledge of the main physical ideas used in plasmonics, as well as an overview of modern trends in research and applications.
+Plasmonics and Mie-tronics are emerging fields of science and technology that aim to exploit the unique optical properties of metallic and semiconductor nanostructures to enable routing and active manipulation of light at the nanoscale.
+Nanometallic objects derive these properties from their ability to support collective electron excitations, known as plasmon resonances.
+High-index semiconductor nanostructures provide complementary opportunities to tailor the flow of light through the excitation of optical Mie-type resonances.
+Presently we are witnessing an explosive growth in both the number and range of applications of these nanoscale resonant optical elements.
+The intention of this tutorial is to give the participants a fundamental background and working knowledge of the key physical ideas used in Plasmonics and Mie-tronics, as well as an overview of modern trends in research and applications.

-The Short Course will begin with a general overview of the field of plasmonics.
-This will be followed by an introduction to the basic concepts that enable one to understand and design a range of plasmonic functionalities.
-This part will be followed by an in-depth discussion of a range of active and passive plasmonic devices that have recently emerged.
-Particular attention will be given to nanometallic structures in which surface plasmons can be generated, routed, switched, amplified, and detected.
-It will be shown that the intrinsically small size of plasmonic devices directly results in higher operating speeds and facilitates an improved synergy between optical and electronic components.
-The field of plasmonics is rapidly growing and has started to provide a whole range of exciting new research and development opportunities that go well beyond chipscale components.
-A number of such developments will be investigated, including new types of optical sensors, solar cells, quantum plasmonic components, non-linear, and ultrafast devices.
-At the end of the tutorial, a critical assessment of the entire field is given and some of the truly exciting new opportunities for plasmonics are identified.
-A comparison of metallic and high-index semiconductor antennas and metamaterials will be made as well.
+The tutorial will begin with a general overview of the fields of Plasmonics and Mie-tronics.
+This will be followed by an introduction to the basic concepts that enable one to understand and design a range of optical functionalities.
+This part is then followed by an in-depth discussion of various active and passive devices that have recently emerged.
+Particular attention will be given to flat optical metasurface elements and nanoscale devices for the generation, routing, switching, and detection of light.
+I will show that the intrinsically small size of resonant nanophotonic devices directly results in higher operating speeds and facilitates an improved synergy between optical and electronic components.
+At the end of the tutorial, a critical assessment of the entire field is given and the trade-offs for using either metallic or high-index semiconductor nanostructures are discussed.

 Short Course Benefits:

-Obtain a working knowledge of the key physical concepts used in Plasmonics that enable light manipulation at ultra small length- and time-scales
+- Obtain a working knowledge of the key physical concepts used in Plasmonics and Mie-tronics that enable light manipulation at ultra small length- and time-scales.

-Understand choices of different metal types, shapes, and sizes to accomplish different plasmonic functionalities.
+- Understand choices of different nanostructure types, shapes, and sizes to accomplish different optical functionalities.

-Find out about common electromagnetic computational tools to design plasmonic structures and devices
+- Find out about common electromagnetic computational tools to design Plasmonic and Mie-tronic structures and devices.

 Short Course Audience: